VirtualRealityDesigner/03_ShootHoop/README.md

 + Your first 3D game
 + No VR device is required
 + Cardboard and Rift are optional
-**Please view and comment on live section notes using the attached link.
-You can download the latest version as a PDF from Google Slides if you wish.**

 ### Game Design Document Recap ###